bluekitchen/btstack/doc/manual/docs/how_to.md

 Support for a particular platform is provided by the *platform/* subfolder.
 For most embedded ports, *platform/embedded/* provides *btstack_run_loop_embedded* and the *hci_transport_h4_embedded* implementation that require *hal_cpu.h*, *hal_led.h*, and *hal_uart_dma.h* plus *hal_tick.h* or *hal_time_ms* to be implemented by the user.

-To accomodate a particular Bluetooth chipset, the *chipset/* subfolders provide various btstack_chipset_* implementations.
+To accommodate a particular Bluetooth chipset, the *chipset/* subfolders provide various btstack_chipset_* implementations.
 Please have a look at the existing ports in *port/*.

 Path                | Description